apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**China's defense chief warns those seeking to separate Taiwan from China face 'self-destruction'**
+**Florida deputy who shot Black airman is fired, sheriff says**

-You can read more about it [here](https://www.cnbc.com/2024/06/02/chinas-dong-jun-warns-taiwan-separatist-forces-face-self-destruction.html).
+You can read more about it [here](https://www.reuters.com/world/us/florida-deputy-who-shot-black-airman-is-fired-sheriff-says-2024-06-01/).

 ## Requirements
 - Python 3.8